Kevin Systrom

 Accomplishments

-- 01Co-founded Instagram in 2010, which became a globally dominant visual social media platform.
+- 01Co-founded Instagram in October 2010, which became one of the fastest-growing social media platforms in history.

-- 04Negotiated Instagram's acquisition by Facebook for approximately $1 billion in cash and stock in April 2012.
+- 03Orchestrated Instagram's sale to Facebook for approximately $1 billion in cash and stock in April 2012, a significant exit for an early-stage startup.

 Lessons for Operators